theupdateframework/taps/tap4.md

 ## Downloading metadata and target files

-A client would perform the following five steps while searching for a target from a repository.
+A client would perform the following five steps while searching for a target on a repository.

-First, the client loads the previous copy of the [root metadata file](tap5.md).
+First, the client loads the previous copy of the root metadata file.
 If this file specifies that it should not be updated, then the client would not update it.
-Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client would use those URLs to update this file.
+Otherwise, if the root metadata files specifies a custom list of URLs from which it should be updated, then the client uses those URLs to update this file.
-Otherwise, the client would use the list of mirrors specified in the trust pinning file.
+Otherwise, the client uses the list of mirrors specified in the repository assignments file.

-Second, the client would use similar steps to update the timestamp metadata file.
+Second, the client uses similar steps to update the timestamp metadata file.

-Third, the client would use similar steps to update the snapshot metadata file.
+Third, the client uses similar steps to update the snapshot metadata file.

-Fourth, the client would use similar steps to update all targets metadata files.
+Fourth, the client uses similar steps to update all targets metadata files.
 If the root metadata file specifies a custom URL for top-level targets role, the client should be careful in Interpreting the entries of the snapshot metadata file.